 Materials Analyst/Planner –

-A materials analyst is responsible for managing availability of raw materials and components needed for production of finished goods.
-He/she coordinates the entire process with sourcing, production and transportation teams to ensure that the materials can be delivered for the production process in an efficient manner.
+Material analyst manages the availability of raw materials and other products needed to produce finished goods.
+They coordinate the entire process with the sourcing, production, and transportation groups to make sure the materials are delivered to production in a timely and efficient manner.